arthurbdiniz/kubernetes-cloud-setup/README.md

 ## Step 1 — Client Tools

+#### Install Kubectl
+The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
+You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
+For a complete list of kubectl operations, see Overview of kubectl.
+Just follow the download page [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 #### Install Helm
 If you already have Helm client and Tiller installed on your cluster, you can skip to the next section.